hotpxl/corenlp-server/README.md

 ## Installation

+As before, if you chose the Docker way, you do not have to do anything to install.

-If you decide to install manually, just run `npm install` to resolve all dependencies.
+If you decided to install manually, just run `npm install` to resolve all dependencies.

 ## Usage

-Run the following command to spawn a [pm2](https://github.com/Unitech/pm2) supervisor of the server process.
+Run the following command (or script `start-server.sh` equivalently) to spawn a [pm2](https://github.com/Unitech/pm2) supervisor of the server process.

     npm start